Posts Tagged ‘Clay Shirky’

 Social production is the third way to make something happen

-Social production, as Shirky describes it, is the creation of value by a group for its members, using neither price signals nor managerial oversight to coordinate participants’ efforts.
+Shirky describes social production as the creation of value by a group for its members, using neither price signals nor managerial oversight to coordinate participants’ efforts.
 Social production occurs because a group’s members derive benefit from the results of their shared work, and often through their enjoyment of community during the process.

-Until recently, social production was limited in scale: Shirky gives picnics and bowling leagues as examples.
+Until recently, the scale of social production was limited.
+Shirky gives picnics and bowling leagues as examples.
 What has changed is that internet technologies now give us inexpensive and effective means for group coordination and cooperation.
 This allows us to aggregate the free time of many people in ad hoc groups that come together for mutual benefit to work on “tasks we find interesting, important, or urgent”.
 Examples of social production include Wikipedia, Linux, and countless community-run online forums.

 How social production will impact meeting design

-The rise of social production is important for events such as meetings and conferences, because the collective knowledge and experience of peer groups normally rivals or surpasses, the knowledge and experience of any one “expert”.
+The rise of social production is important for events such as meetings and conferences.
+Why?
+Because the collective knowledge and experience of peer groups normally rivals or surpasses, the knowledge and experience of any one “expert”.
 When an audience collectively knows more than the presenter at the front of the room (and I’d argue that today this is true more often than not), the question naturally arises: are standard presentations the best way to use attendees’ time?

 Traditional conference culture restricts the provider of session content to presenters.
 Social production culture, on the other hand, supports appropriate openness, sharing, and participation as a norm.
 When events adopt a social production culture, attendees become participants, involved not only in their own learning but also in the learning of their peers.
 Everyone benefits from the increased pool of resources, and the opportunity to shape what happens during the event.
 This adds real value to each attendee’s experience and also to the event’s civic value, i.e. the effect of the event on the world outside it.

 As social production becomes an increasingly common way to create value, we need to recognize and acknowledge its ramifications for events.
 Attendees are going to be less willing to put up with conferences that are designed to make money for the organizers or put on as a public service.
-Instead, they will be attracted to events where they can participate in and shape what happens.
+Instead, they will go to events where they can participate and shape what happens.

 What are you doing to facilitate social production at your events?